eliamue/foundations-prep-april-2021/3-wednesday/README.md

 ## Review

 [Html and CSS](../2-tuesday)

-_Make simple nametag and link to nametag.html from index.html_
+_Make a simple nametag and link to nametag.html from index.html_

 ### JavaScript in the Browser